Muhammad Iqbal: Punjabi

 Iqbal also wrote some poems in Punjabi, such as "Piyaara Jedi" and "Baba Bakri Wala", which he penned in 1929 on the occasion of his son Javed's birthday.
-A collection of his Punjabi poetry was put on display at the Iqbal Manzil in Sialkot.
+A collection of his Punjabi poetry was put on display in 2016 at the Iqbal Manzil in Sialkot.

 Iqbal was deeply influenced by Punjabi Sufis.
 Once a comrade recited a poem by Bulleh Shah and he was "so much touched and overwhelmed...that tears rolled down his cheeks."

 Modern reputation

 "Poet of the East"

 Iqbal has been referred to as the "Poet of the East" by academics, institutions and the media.
+He is often known by the title "Allama" within Pakistan.

 The Vice-Chancellor of Quaid-e-Azam University, Dr. Masoom Yasinzai, stated in a seminar addressing a distinguished gathering of educators and intellectuals that Iqbal is not only a poet of the East but is a universal poet.
 Moreover, Iqbal is not restricted to any specific segment of the world community, but he is for all humanity.

 Iqbal's revolutionary works through his poetry affected the Muslims of the subcontinent.
 Iqbal thought that Muslims had long been suppressed by the colonial enlargement and growth of the West.
 For this concept, Iqbal is recognised as the "Poet of the East".

 The Urdu world is very familiar with Iqbal as the "Poet of the East".
 Iqbal is also called Muffakir-e-Pakistan ("The Thinker of Pakistan") and Hakeem-ul-Ummat ("The Sage of the Ummah").
 The Pakistan government officially named him Pakistan's "national poet".